Saving Money on Food

 Who is Eligible?

-For the 2023-24 school year, all children in Des Moines public schools, regardless of income, will have school lunches free of charge.
+For the 2025-26 school year, all children in Des Moines public schools, regardless of income, can eat school lunches and breakfasts free of charge.
 No application necessary.
+The district aims to continue this program.
+For the most up-to-date information closer to the 2026-2027 school year, check the DMPS Food & Nutrition website.

-For children in other schools in Polk County, both public and private, their parents need to apply for the free and reduced lunch program.
-A child from a family of four whose parents earn up to $39,000 qualifies for free lunches every school day.
-A child from a family of four whose parents earn up to $55,500 qualifies for a reduced-price lunch.
-Check here to see the income eligibility table for free and reduced lunches.
-This website can be translated to any language by clicking on “Translate” at the top right.
+A child from a family of four whose parents earn up to $42,900 qualifies for free lunches every school day.
+A child from a family of four whose parents earn up to $61,050 qualifies for a reduced-price lunch.
+Check here Federal Register :: Child Nutrition Programs: Income Eligibility Guidelines to see the income eligibility table for free and reduced lunches.

 Non-citizens are welcome to apply for this program.